link Can I Use This Browser Feature?

 This is a very simple way to provide conditional experiences, depending on the features present in the user's browser.
 We can extract this into a helper function for reuse, but still have to write a test for every feature we're concerned about.
 This can be time-consuming and error-prone.
 Instead you might be interested in using a helper library.

 Thankfully, there are some great helper libraries (like Modernizr) that provide a simple, high-level API for determining if a browser has a specific feature available or not.

 For example, utilizing Modernizr, we are able to do the same canvas detection test with this code:

 For more in-depth information on Modernizr, feel free to check out their documentation.

 link Performance Considerations

 So, while the Modernizr syntax is great, it can end up being quite cumbersome to have several conditionals.
 Secondly, we're sending the code for both conditions to every browser, regardless if we'll need it or not.

-Feature Detection Tools
+link Feature Detection Tools